 Some apartment management companies have an extermination vendor that visits the community several times a month, and a plan of action that includes treatment and follow-up services to make sure the problem is timely and permanently resolved.
 Find out if the apartment building you are looking at has regularly scheduled extermination services, or only hires an exterminator as the need arises.

 4. Is the building well-built and damage-free?

 Damaged or poorly built buildings are likely to have structural issues and holes, which are exactly the kind of spaces mice need to get into apartments.
 Look for visible signs of damage like missing siding, small gaps when the exterior doors close.
 You don’t need to be an expert to see if the building looks to be in good condition and well-maintained.

 5. Will the apartment management company organize a treatment plan straight away?

 Just responding to a reported mice problem by management is not enough.
 You will want to make sure the landlord has regularly scheduled treatments for small extermination problems, special service dates for larger problems, and that there is a trained licensed exterminator.
-It’s unlikely your typical maintenance man (or woman) will resolve a mice or other extermination problem.
+It’s unlikely your typical maintenance man (or woman) will resolve a mouse or other extermination problem.

-6. Does the management company have a reputation of being responsive to complaints?
+6. Does the management company have a reputation for being responsive to complaints?